ZhangJiupeng/Delta/README.md

 # Delta
-A lightweight solution for java web developers.
+> A lightweight solution for java web developers.

-> Potter is provide now, it is a utility for JavaCode-Database options.
+Potter has been provided, it is base on a simple JDBC connection pool and support annotation for beans.
+In short, it can synchronize your java bean and data table easier, as the examples list below.

 ```javascript
 @Test